 Do I really not need a water bath?

-This recipe uses a low-temperature bake instead of a water bath — around 194°F–212°F (90°C–100°C) is ideal for a silky texture.
-If your oven can’t go that low, use a water bath at 284°F–302°F (140°C–150°C) for 25–35 minutes, with the water at least halfway up the sides of the ramekins and at about 176°F (80°C).
+This recipe uses a low-temperature bake instead of a water bath — around 194°F–212°F (90°C–100°C) is ideal for achieving a silky texture.
+If your oven cannot go that low, you can use a water bath at 284°F–302°F (140°C–150°C) for 25–35 minutes, making sure the water reaches at least halfway up the sides of the ramekins and is around 176°F (80°C).

 How can I tell if it’s baked through?